What is an account-based pension? Your income during retirement.

 Loading...

-An account-based pension (ABP) is an account you open with the superannuation money you’ve saved over your working life.
+An account-based pension (ABP) is like your superannuation account, but instead of contributing money into it and locking it away until you retire, you take money out as a regular income and can access it when you like.
+You open an account-based pension with the super money you’ve saved over your working life.
 At Rest, this is known as a Rest Pension account.
-Once you’ve set it up, regular payments from it will go into your bank account to spend as you need it.
+Once you’ve set it up, you will receive regular payments into your bank account to spend as you need it.

-You generally must be age 60 or more and retired to be eligible for a pension.
-Or a TTR pension if you are 60 and still working You must be 67 and eligibility will be determined by your residency, income, assets, and relationship status
+You can open a pension when you're 60 whether you're retired or still working You must be 67 and eligiblity will be determined by your residency, income, assets, and relationship status

-Flexibility with the ability to choose the amount and frequency of payments If eligible, a fixed timing and the amount you receive is determined by income, assets, and relationship status
+Flexibility to choose the amount and frequency of payments* If eligible, a fixed timing and the amount you receive is determined by your income, asssets, and relationship status

-Payments are tax-free over the age of 60 Payment form a part of your taxable income unless it is your only source of income in retirement
+Payments are tax-free over the age of 60 Payments form a part of your taxable income unless it is your only source of income in retirement

 How long will it last?

-It depends on how much you take and how much in investment earnings you receive.
+It depends on how much you withdraw and the investment earnings you receive

 Paid by government subject to eligibility tests